-Much has been said about the ways in which substance abuse weakens or damages parts of the body: from the liver damage of substance abuse to the brain chemical alterations of addiction, we know that substance abuse damages the body in many ways.
+Much has been said about the ways in which substance abuse weakens or damages parts of the body: from the liver damage of drug addiction to the brain chemical alterations of addiction, we know that substance abuse damages the body in many ways.

-This February, though, in honor of American Heart Month, we are taking a look at 5 ways in which abusing drugs or alcohol weaken the cardiovascular system: your veins, artery, and heart.
+This February, though, in honor of American Heart Month, we are taking a look at five ways in which abusing drugs or alcohol weaken the cardiovascular system: your veins, arteries, and heart.

 Keep in mind: heart disease is the leading cause of death in the United States.

 Most of the conditions that affect healthy blood vessels and heart function fall under the category “cardiovascular disease” (“cardio” meaning heart and “vascular” meaning the network of veins and arteries in the body).

 One way in which heart disease manifests itself in the body is the build-up of plaque in blood vessels: a thickening of arterial walls.
 Excessive sugar consumption may be partial to blame, and many alcoholic beverages contain high volumes of sugar.
 (For a list of sugar in many alcoholic drinks, see this list.
 An example: a mojito contains almost as much sugar as a brownie).

 Other potentially addictive substances, such as steroids and other drugs, may also cause plaque to build up in the blood vessels.

 The condition of thick, hardened blood vessels is known as atherosclerosis, and it carries an increased risk of heart failure, other forms of heart disease and stroke.